ITSLeeds/pct/cran-comments.md

 Minor update adding new functions for 2020

+Updated submission with fixed URLs and faster tests (using donttest)

 ## Test environments
 * local Ubuntu 20.04 install, R 4.0.2
 * Ubuntu (other versions and various R releases), GH Actions